aasmal97/deploy-static-app-to-aws/README.md

 - `aws_access_key_id`: An AWS user's or role's access key id.
 This is needed for AWS authentication.
 - `aws_secret_access_key`: An AWS user's or role's secret key.
 This is needed for AWS authentication.
 - `cloudfront_distribution_id`: The cloudfront distribution id that needs to be invalidated since it is hosting the S3 bucket
-- `bucket_name`: the S3 bucket name that the react app will be deployed to
+- `bucket_name`: the S3 bucket name that the static app will be deployed to
-- `app_secrets`: A stringified object that contains react app secrets that will be passed prior to the build step
+- `app_secrets`: A stringified object that contains secrets, that will be passed prior to the build step
 - `node_verison`: Node JS version that the app will run in.
 By default this is set to 16
 - `path_to_app`: This is the relative path from your root, where the app's `package.json` config file is located.
 - `build_dir`: The relative path from the `CURRENT WORKING DIRECTORY (cwd)`, to the build directory.
 This directory will be uploaded into AWS S3.
 By default it is `./build`